Mili-NT/NSA_Codebreaker_2022/write_ups/task_a2.md

 ### Task Goal:
 - username of the account the attacker used when they built their tools
 ## Steps:
 The provided archive provides some context for what we're looking for in the pcap file.
-It contains a python fileshowing the method they used to download the tools:
+It contains a python file showing the method they used to download the tools:

 ```python
 #!/usr/bin/env python3